pioniro/wrapper-bundle/README.md

 - Handlers are not called for methods of the final classes.
 - Handlers are not called for methods of the classes that are not in the container.
 - May occur strange errors if you use `static` keyword (for example in the Command) in the annotated hierarchy.
-- Using other annotations in the same class may lead to unexpected behavior (e.g. if you use `@Route` or `@Template` annotations in the same class, these annotation may not work as expected)
+- Using other annotations in the same class may lead to unexpected behavior (e.g., if you use `@Route` or `@Template` annotations in the same class, these annotations may not work as expected)